Graphicaction/team-generator/README.md

 -   [ Test ](#test)
 -   [ License ](#license)
 ## <a name="description"></a>Description:
 'Team-generator' is a command line application that takes in information about employees and generates an HTML webpage that displays summaries for each person.
+It uses OOP's inheritance concept to develop emplyoee team.
 Powered by Node js.
 ## <a name="installation"></a>Installation:

 ```bash